Alnoor Mitha MA FRSA

 Senior Research Fellow (Asian Cultures)

 Mitha is specialist in South Asian contemporary art with over 20 years research, teaching and leadership experience, his research intersects critical exchange between Manchester, Asia and its international global Diaspora.
 His research investigates into the role of the 21st century curator to evidence unheard or marginalised Asian voices and experiences through visual arts and cultural programming.
 This is achieved through a prism of cultural and visual narratives by local and international artists and cultural thinkers.
-He has curated award winning regional, national and international exhibitions, events, and conferences that have had a huge impact on equality diversity and inclusion agenda, that relates to the de colonising the curricula whilst discovering new knowledge and understanding for the wider communities.
+He has curated award winning regional, national and international exhibitions, events, and conferences that have had a huge impact on equality diversity and inclusion agenda, that relates to the decolonising the curricula whilst discovering new knowledge and understanding for the wider communities.
 This creative impact has also led to the production of scholarly publications bringing new artistic disciplines on the field.
 Moreover, he has built a strong archive on Asian cultures, with around 20 publications with existing artistic networks both nationally and internationally.
+Mitha has also been featured in the Guardian and the BBC.

 In 2018, Mitha curated the Anish Kapoor exhibition at gallery F15, Moss, Norway (250K Co investigator).
 This research investigated Anish Kapoor’s historical work in public collections and its relationship to the wider ecology of contemporary art, particularly to new Nordic audiences.
 Details…